During any trip to Colombia, it is inevitable to have to spend some time inside of Bogota’s El Dorado Airport .

 In comparison with Gaira Café, Andres Carne de Res has the advantage of being located in a food court that is open to everyone.
 It is located in the newest food court, which is not that easy to find as you need to walk until one of the corners of the airport before being able to take the elevator that takes you there.

-Mercari is a high-end French patisserie that sells some of the best cakes and sweet snacks in Colombia.
+An interesting fact about Colombia is that locals love sweets and deserts.
+Luckily for them, Mercari is a high-end French patisserie that sells some of the best cakes and sweet snacks you can imagine.

 They have one small place in the airport located in the domestic departure gates for any flight except of those with Avianca.